KaioFelps/inertia-rust/README.md

 > [!WARNING]
 > Outdated

 A template resolver function must be provided during Inertia setup.
-The basic vite resolver might fit for most usages.
+The vite template resolver might fit for most usages.
 If you need something more specific, you will need to create two functions: one to actually resolve the template and a wrapper function, so that the resolver can be stored inside Inertia structure.